theapache64/perf-sheet/README.md

 > A tool that analyzes your method trace file and generates the analysis in a spreadsheet

+Finding performance regression in your app is tough.
+This tool helps you identify the most time-consuming tasks in your trace and shows how they were performing previously and how they are performing currently.

 ### ✨ Installation

 ```bash